felias-fogg/SlowSoftWire/README.md

 # SlowSoftWire

-There is now a faster and more recent library around: [SoftwareWire](https://github.com/Testato/SoftwareWire).
-For this reason, I will archive this repo.
+There is a more complete and recent library around: [SoftWire](https://github.com/stevemarple/SoftWire).
+If you are looking for an AVR-optimized library, then this one may also be a good candidate: [SoftwareWire](https://github.com/Testato/SoftwareWire).

 A wrapper for SlowSoftI2CMaster emulating the functionality of the Wire library (for master clients).
 In order to use it, you also have to download [SlowSoftI2CMaster](https://github.com/felias-fogg/SlowSoftI2CMaster).